-Animals use visual, tactile and chemiosensory cues to recognize food sources and conespecifics.
-Interestingly, insects rely to a high extent on the sense of smell to assess food quality and/or potential mates.
-Investigation of the insect olfactory system and other sensory signals provides a better understanding of how chemical cues (semio-chemicals) drive insect interactions with other living organisms.
-Specifically, I study emission and perception of signals in pest insects and their multitrophic interactions with plants and microbes.
+Animals use visual, tactile and chemiosensory cues to recognize food sources and con-specifics.
+Insects rely to a high extent on the sense of smell to assess food quality and/or potential mates.
+Investigations of the insect olfactory system and other sensory signals provides a better understanding of how chemical compounds (semio-chemicals) drive insect interactions with other living organisms.
+Specifically, I study emission and perception of chemical cues or signals in pest insects, and their multitrophic interactions with plants and microbes.
 Investigating their chemical ecology generates opportunities to develop novel and safe tools for sustainable pest management.

 I participate in the following courses:

-My research concerns odour signals that mediate communication between insects, and between insects, micro-organisms, and plants.
-My current project focuses on the spoted wing drosophila pest (SWD), Drosophila suzukii.
+My research concerns volatile organic compounds that mediate communication between insects, and between insects, micro-organisms and plants.
+My current project focuses on the spotted wing drosophila (SWD), Drosophila suzukii.
 Like other drosophilids, SWD is closely associated with microorganisms.
-The overall goal is to understand the relevance of microbial signals in the ecology and behavior of SWD flies with emphasis on the role of yeast and bacterial odors in sexual, food- and host-finding behavior.
-The main goal is that the integration of biological knowledge facilitates the development of sustainable tools to disrupt host-insect interactions in pest insects.
+The overall goal is to understand the relevance of microbial metabolites in the ecology and behavior of SWD flies with emphasis on the role of yeast and bacterial odors in sexual, food- and host-finding behavior.
+The main goal is that the integration of biological knowledge to develop sustainable tools to disrupt host-interactions in pest insects.

 My expertise is on Chemical Ecology, with an emphasis on sensory physiology, behavioral assays, and field experiments.

 2012.
 Bachelor´s degree in Biological Sciences, Universidad de la República, Uruguay.

 2016.
 Master´s Degree in Biological Sciences – Ecology and Evolution, Universidad de la República – PEDECIBA, Uruguay.